Richard George Harradine

 Pre War

-Richard George Harradine (known as Dick) was born on 14 May 1894 in Ickleford, Herts, the son of Alfred and Louisa Harradine and baptised on 17 July 1894 at St Katherine's Church, Ickleford.
+Richard George Harradine (known as Dick) was born on 14 May 1894 in Ickleford, Herts, the son of Alfred Harradine, a carpenter, and Louisa and was baptised on 17 Jul 1894 at St Katherine's Church, Ickleford.

 (His mother's address on pension records was 17 Union Road, Hitchin, Herts and later lived at 12 Salisbury Avenue, Stanford le Hope, Essex).